Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 </div>

-The failure rate spike occurred from 5pm on the 13th to 6am on the 14th which is the day that merchants reported customer complaints.
+The failure rate spike occurred from 5pm on the 13th to 6am on the 14th the same day that merchants reported customer complaints.

+Which merchants were impacted by this anomaly?

 ``` r
 paytm_subset <- data[(data[, 5] %in% c("PAYTM", "PAYTM_V2", "PAYTM_UPI", "notprovided")) &
                      (data[, 6] %in% c("UPI_COLLECT")) &
                      (data[, 4] == "UPI"), ]

 paytm_subset$failure_sum <- paytm_subset[, 1] - paytm_subset[, 2]
 paytm_subset
 ```